theopmw/recipe-box/README.md

 - If the user does not have an account, there is a link below the Sign In button to take them to the **Register Page**.

-- After successful registration, the user is redirected to thier profile page and a flash message is displayed to welcome them to the site: "Welcome, \<username>".
+- After successful registration, the user is redirected to their profile page and a flash message is displayed to welcome them to the site: "Welcome, \<username>".

 ### Register Page (available to all users, no need to register account)